edgarpena74/CS-360_Portfolio/README.md

 # CS-360 Project Three: Inventory App

 The goal of this project was to design and develop a fully functional Android mobile application that demonstrates key concepts of mobile app development, user interface design, and database integration.
 The Inventory App allows users to log in, create and manage an inventory list, and receive SMS alerts when stock levels are low or out of stock.
-The app was built using **Java** and **SQLite**, and it follows Android development best practices for readability, usability, and efficiency.
+The app was built using java and SQLite, and it follows Android development best practices for readability, usability, and efficiency.

 This app was designed to meet user needs for quick, simple inventory tracking that can be managed directly from a mobile device.
 It helps users organize essential product information, such as name, amount, price, and location, while providing optional text message notifications for restocking reminders.

 ----
-#### Technologies Used
+### Technologies Used
 [SQLite](https://sqlite.org/docs.html)

 [SQLiteOpenHelper](https://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper)

 [Android Studio](https://developer.android.com/studio)

 [Android Studio Debug](https://developer.android.com/studio/debug)

 [Android Studio Logcat](https://developer.android.com/studio/debug/logcat)

 [Android](https://developer.android.com/develop)

 [Java](https://docs.oracle.com/en/java/)

 --------
-### User Requirements and UI Design
+#### User Requirements and UI Design

 The main user needs addressed by this app were: